OfqualGovUK/ofqual-standards-patterns/docs/patterns/how-to-maintain-key-vaults-IaC.md

 ### Use Of Common Key Vaults

 Use the existing common key vault for secrets that are common across services (such as connection strings to a database that gets reused).
 This key vault is not controlled via Infrastructure as Code (Iac).
 Ensure all values are marked as secret.
+As developers it is our responsiblity to maintain this key vault.
+Always define what the key vault value is intended for.
+To maintain good house keeping any secrets no longer being used by our services should be removed.

 ### Use of Local Key Vaults

-- Local key vault creation, maintance and deployment is be controlled by IaC and the infrastructure team.
+- Local key vault creation, maintance and deployment is controlled by IaC and the infrastructure team.
 - As developers it is our responsiblility to ensure that the data source for these key vaults is maintained.
 For test purposes we can update a local key vault directly, however, when making a change to the key vault adding, removing or changing a secret we must update the data source.
-For security reasons the data source we will use for our key vaults the Azure DevOps pipeline library variable groups.
+For security reasons the data source we will use for our key vaults will be the Azure DevOps pipeline library variable group.
-- When deploying an api/app that has impact upon a key vault then at each stage of deployment process dev/preprod/prod you must request infrastructure to deploy the affected key vault bicep.
+- When deploying an api/app that has impacted upon our key vaults then at each stage of deployment process dev/preprod/prod you must request infrastructure to deploy the affected key vault bicep.

 ### Azure DevOps pipeline library variable groups

-- These are located under the pipeline menu in devops.
+- These are located under the pipeline menu in Azure devops.
 - There must be a variable group for each key vault.
 - All values in a variable group must be marked as secret.
 - The format of a variable group name is ofq-{env}-{service}-{service-type}-vg. service type is api/app/fcn.